Keith Henderson, Founder and CEO

 Prior to Xtera, Keith held the position of Operations Director in BAe Systems (Scotland) with responsibility for Electro Optical Systems and Sensors for Avionic applications.
 Keith also had a career in STC and Alcatel specializing in the design and development of submarine fiber optic cables.

-Leigh Frame, Chief Operating Officer and Sales
+Leigh Frame, Chief Operating and Sales Officer

 Leigh joined Xtera in early 2018 and serves as the Chief Operating Officer and key architect of the company’s strategy.
 Leigh brings with him a wealth of senior level and hands-on experience, backed up by a network of strong industry relationships at all levels in the customer, supplier and finance communities.